 The associate of individualized studies is a degree designed to provide viable options for non-traditional students.
 College credit will be awarded for coursework completed and other post-secondary institutions or for other documentable learning experiences in educational enterprises judged at college level.
-The degree is awarded for the satisfactory completion of a minimum of 62 semester credit hours, exclusive of college preparatory courses, including an English sequence in an individually planned educational program.
-An application must be submitted and approved prior to completion of 42 semester hours of credit toward the degree.
+The degree is awarded for the satisfactory completion of a minimum of 60 semester credit hours, exclusive of college preparatory courses, including an English sequence in an individually planned educational program.

 The program must contain: